Notenoughmail/notenoughmail.github.io/contact.md

 Calling cohost a "social media" feels wrong, but I don't know what would be the right thing to call it

 I'm [@Roughly-Enough-Mail](https://cohost.org/Roughly-Enough-Mail) on cohost and occasionally I'll be salient enough to post something there

-You can also send me an [ask](https://cohost.org/Roughly-Enough-Mail/ask) there if for some reason you've something to ask of me in public

 ## GitHub